POS ED EXPLAINED

-A Positive Education Practice (PEP) is an evidenced-based positive psychology intervention, applied in school communities or other educational settings.
-At UPP, we have tried to make these PEP’s simple, concise and relevant for students and their teachers.
+A Personal Wellbeing Practice (PWP) is an evidenced-based positive psychology intervention, applied in school communities or other educational settings.
+At UPP, we have tried to make these PWP’s simple, concise and relevant for students and their teachers.

-How are the PEP’s designed to work in our school?
+How are the PWP’s designed to work in our school?

 We have created a guide for schools, including a rationale and an activity for teachers to implement with groups of students in less than 10 minutes each week.

-Each week, a PEP will arrive in your inbox, ready to be implemented in classrooms at your school.
-The PEP will focus on one of the PERMAH pillars.
+Each week, a PWP will arrive in your inbox, ready to be implemented in classrooms at your school.
+The PWP will focus on one of the PERMAH elements.

 While some schools will choose to implement a whole school approach, others will engage a trial group, such as a year level.
 In either case, it is vital that teachers understand the value of the process for their students (in terms of moving towards personal and community flourishing, and the other possible positive impacts that are associated with positive mental health).

 What are the most effective PWP’s?